Updated on March 24, 2020 by Jonathan Mills

 The “personal why”, more potent and dynamic than an “external why”.

-That self-drive, the one that seeks out new challenges, is intrinsic motivation.
-It is the impetus to evaluate self, to master challenges, to find purpose, and to enjoy the journey.
+That self-drive, the one that seeks out new challenges and inspirations, is intrinsic motivation.
+It is the drive to evaluate self, to master challenges, to find purpose, and to enjoy the journey.
 Achievements driven by intrinsic motivation are more creative, dynamic, and successful than those driven by external rewards.
 Organizations smart enough to grab hold of it are more likely to attract top talent and keep employee retention high.

 Creating a place where inspired and talented employees want to stay requires that you foster intrinsic motivation.
 But how?
-It comes from a genuine shift in your corporate culture, best pursued as part of a larger change effort.
-However, there are three simple tenants to help you get started and hopefully experience some quick wins at the onset: autonomy, mastery, and purpose.
+It comes from a genuine shift in your vision and culture, best pursued as part of a larger strategy.
+However, there are three simple tenants to help you get started and hopefully experience some quick wins at the onset: autonomy, mastery, and purpose (inspired by the work of Daniel Pink).

-Contrary to common practice and belief, employees are at their best when they don’t need to be managed.
-Our basic nature is to be curious, self-directed, and inspired; so, micro-management causes passivity, which is often falsely interpreted as a need for more management.
+Employees are at their best when they don’t need to be managed.
+Our basic nature is to be curious, self-directed, and inspired; but micro-management counter-acts that nature and causes a low-energy, passive attitude.
+Passivity is often interpreted as laziness, justifying continued micro-management, causing systemic passivity.

-Autonomy frees your employees to realize their true potential, so make sure that management doesn’t get in the way.
+When Autonomy is fostered, it frees employees to discover their true potential, so make sure that management doesn’t get in the way.
 Resist the temptation to control, instead adopting a culture of trust and self-direction.
 Be patient if employees do not immediately adopt this change—it is a challenge to transition from micro-management to self-direction.

 The ultimate freedom for creative groups is the freedom to experiment with new ideas.
 Some skeptics insist that innovation is expensive.
 In the long run, innovation is cheap.
 Mediocrity is expensive—and autonomy can be the antidote.